 Tom works with metal, wood, concrete and found objects in his sculpture.
 He also works in photography and photo constructions, monoprints, drawing and book arts.
 He has also worked collaboratively, with planners, architects, and landscape architects to produce art-enhanced built environments.
 With his own gardening, Tom has created a wildlife friendly habitat using native plantings within an urban setting.

 Tom has exhibited his works in galleries and museums in California, Arizona, New Mexico, and Texas.
 His works are in museum and gallery collections throughout the Southwest.
 He has taught design, drawing, and sculpture at colleges and universities in Arizona and California.

-Tom has been collaborating with his wife, Maria Mahar, on educational projects related to hummingbirds in the United States.
+Tom has collaborated with his wife, Maria Mahar, on educational projects related to hummingbirds in the United States.
 They published the multimedia book Hover: Hummingbirds in the United States in iBooks in 2016.
-They also give educational presentations to the local community about their hummingbird-focused projects.
+They have also given educational presentations to the local community about their hummingbird-focused projects.

 Tom loves play and toys.
 He has designed products inspired by play and by the natural world: from patent-pending toy inventions to coloring pages.
 Toy bricks and model trains are favorites, and he has enjoyed building brick MOCs with his son.
 He shared his love of brick building as a coach for his son’s First LEGO League robotics team for 3 years.